 Our first time out of the country, my brother Ben and I spent months hitchhiking around Ireland.
 Dozens of cars, a cross-section of Ireland: a bed-and-breakfast owner, civil servant, a university student.
 Men and women, all ages and professions.
 People’s lives flashed by as we jumped cars like stepping stones across a river.

 One sour young man wanted to know if we’re scared of being robbed by the gypsies.
-I said I don’t think we’ve come across any.
+I told him I didn’t think we’d come across any.
 He snorted in disbelief: “Jaysus, lads—the Gypsies, the Travellers, feckin’ Tinkers!
 Don’t trust ‘em.
 They’ll rob you blind or worse.”

 “But who are they?
 How do we know?”

 He spit out the window.
 “You’ll know.
 They go around in feckin’ horse-drawn carts, live in these big camps around the edges of towns.
 Something different-looking about ‘em too.
 Just don’t trust ‘em.”

 Most drivers were genial and chatty; some invited us to dinner or to stay in their houses with their families.
 Others were suspicious.
 But only one stood out as a truly bad ride.

 We were on the side of the N24 to Kilkenny, where our previous ride dropped us off.
 A bad spot: too fast, too little shoulder.
 It’s illegal to hitchhike on a motorway, so we had our thumbs out nervously, expecting to be stopped by gardaí any minute.
 It was raining and cold, the road long, wide, and wet as a river.
 Cars rocketed by.